-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
-Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.
+At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and that they received Thanksgiving Dinner before he went to have his own dinner.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

 On Monday, December 1st, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern portion of the airfield and the 192nd guarded the southern portion.
 At all times, two members of each tank and half-track remained with their vehicles.
 Meals were served to the tankers from food trucks.

 The morning of December 8th, the officers of the 192nd were called to an office and informed of the Japanese attack on Pearl Harbor.
 All members of the tank companies were sent to the airfield.
 HQ Company remained behind in their bivouac.